This is a potential security issue, you are being redirected to https://csrc.nist.gov.

-The FIPS 140-1 and FIPS 140-2 validated modules search provides access to the official validation information of all cryptographic modules that have been tested and validated under the Cryptographic Module Validation Program as meeting requirements for FIPS PUB 140-1 and FIPS PUB 140-2.
+The validated modules search provides access to the official validation information of all cryptographic modules that have been tested and validated under the Cryptographic Module Validation Program as meeting requirements for FIPS 140-1, FIPS 140-2, and FIPS 140-3.
 The search results list all issued validation certificates that meet the supplied search criteria and provide a link to view more detailed information about each certificate.
 The Certificate Detail listing provides the detailed module information including algorithm implementation references to the CAVP algorithm validation, Security Policies, original certificate images or reference to the consolidated validation lists, and vendor product links if provided.

-If a validation certificate is marked as revoked, the module validation is no longer valid and may not be referenced to demonstrate compliance to FIPS 140-1 or FIPS 140-2.
+If a validation certificate is marked as revoked, the module validation is no longer valid and may not be referenced to demonstrate compliance to the 140 standards.

-If a validation certificate is marked as historical, Federal Agencies should not include these in new procurement.
-This does not mean that the overall FIPS-140 certificates for these modules have been revoked, rather it indicates that the certificates and the documentation posted with them are either more than 5 years old, or were moved to the historical list because of an algorithm transition.
+If a validation certificate is marked as historical, Federal Agencies should not include these in new systems but can be procured for legacy systems.
+This does not mean that the overall FIPS-140 certificates for these modules have been revoked, rather it indicates that the certificates and the documentation posted with them are either more than 5 years old, or were moved to the Historical list because of programmatic transitions.
 In these cases, the certificates have not been updated to reflect latest guidance and/or transitions, and may not accurately reflect how the module can be used in FIPS mode.
 In some cases, a module may use functionality from another module (bound module) that will be referenced in the binding module's certificate.
-The movement to the historical list of the binding module will coincide with the sunset date of the bound module, regardless of its own sunset date.
-Agencies may make a risk determination on whether to continue using the modules on the historical list based on their own assessment of where and how the module is used.
+The movement to the Historical list of the binding module will coincide with the sunset date of the bound module, regardless of its own sunset date.
+Agencies may make a risk determination on whether to continue using the modules on the Historical list based on their own assessment of where and how the module is used.